pnp/powerplatform-samples/samples/leave-request/README.md

 ## Minimal Path to Awesome

-* [Download](./solution/LeaveRequestTemplateDataverse_1_0_0_1.zip) the `.zip` from the `solution` folder
+* [Download](./solution/leave-request.zip) the `.zip` from the `solution` folder
 * Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.
-* Open the Leave Request Administration App and add in your data in the Company Holidays, Leave Types, Leave Approvers and Leave Balances tables.
+* Open the Leave Request Management App and add in your data in the Company Holidays, Leave Types, Leave Approvers and Leave Balances tables.
 See examples of the data below:
 ![Model Driven Holidays Table](assets/ModelDriven_Holidays.png)
 ![Model Driven Leave Types Table](assets/ModelDriven_LeaveTypes.png)
 ![Model Driven Approvers Table](assets/ModelDriven_Approvers.png)